akimwong/1_OnPremise/Journey/002/Readme.md

 #### 3.2.1.
 Continuous features
 Whe have to visualize the relationships between these features.

-There seems to be a strange relationship between a few features in the top left corner.
-Location_Easting_OSGR and Longitude, as well as Location_Easting_OSGR and Latitude seem to have a very strong linear relationship.
+There seems to be a strange relationship between a few features in the top left corner:
+- Location_Easting_OSGR and Longitude, as well as
+- Location_Easting_OSGR and Latitude <br/>
+Seem to have a very strong linear relationship.

 <p align="center">
   <img src="https://github.com/akimwong/1_OnPremise/blob/main/Journey/002/plot.png" width="800" height="1200">